Renault India Private Limited: Cricket

 Renault sponsored a cricket series between India and Sri Lanka(2012) and Virat Kohli won the Man of the Series Award – a Renault Duster.
 The Indian cricket team was taken for a victory lap around the stadium with Mahendra Singh Dhoni(MS Dhoni) behind the wheel of the Renault Duster.
 The entire cricket team was seen on the SUV while taking the victory lap.

-Madras Café with John Abraham

-Renault India formed a partnership with Renault Duster and John Abraham's movie 'Madras Café'.

 MRF Challenge

 Renault cars compete in the Formula 2000 category of the MRF Challenge.
 The 20 cars of the category are also powered by Renault Sport 2-litre engines.
 These 16-valve, 4-cylinder, 1998cc F4R 832 engines can produce a maximum power of 210 bhp at 6,500rpm and maximum torque of 220 Nm at 5500rpm.

-F1 Caterham Paint Shop

-The Renault workshop at Noida received a special assignment during the 2013 Airtel Indian Grand Prix, painting two Caterham F1® chassis before the Grand Prix.
-This routine procedure is usually completed in Europe but logistical challenges made it easier for it to be carried out in India instead.

-Autocar Performance Show

-Renault India participated in the Autocar Performance Show held at the MMRDA Grounds, Bandra Kurla Complex, Mumbai.
-It is the third time that the Renault brand was represented in the show.
-This event is organized by the leading Automobile magazine Autocar and features the most powerful and expensive cars and bikes available in the country as well as accessories and performance enhancing parts.

 Limca Record – Renault Scala’s Mileage Run

 The Renault Scala broke the Limca record for the highest fuel economy achieved in India using a stock car by achieving a real world economy of 54.15 km/L in an un-modified Renault Scala diesel sedan.
 The car covered the 62.28 km distance using only 1.24 litres, achieving a fuel economy of 54.15 km/L, which is 250.26% over ARAI certified figure.
 The distance was covered in 76 minutes.